ZoraidaVallejo/email/README.md

 ## Installation

-Open a new terminal window and go to the `newsletters/` folder.
-Then change the node version to 5.11:
+Open a new terminal window and change the node version to 5.11:

 ```
-cd ~/path/to/newsletters/
 nvm use 5.11
 ```

-Or you can just use the following command (there is a `.nvmrc` file where the node version is declared):
+Or you can just use the following command (there is a **.nvmrc** file where the node version is declared):

 ```
 nvm use